juliansgottfried/Dengue/README.md

 The file "pars.csv" should have exactly 500 rows.

-The folder "current_files" contains samples of the above files.
+The folder "sample_files" contains a folder for an example run.

 Run: